 LEGIONS AND AUXILIARIES

-The Roman army of the 1st and 2nd centuries was divided into legions and auxiliaries.
+The Roman army of the 1st and 2nd centuries AD was divided into legions and auxiliaries.
 The legions were battalions of heavy infantry, all Roman citizens, some 6,000 strong.
 Auxiliaries were non-citizen units, originally recruited from the warrior peoples that Rome had encountered in her frontier wars.
-They were valued for skills which the legions lacked, such as mounted warfare.
+They were valued for qualities that the legions lacked, like expertise in mounted warfare.

 Auxiliaries were organised into cohorts of infantry and alae of cavalry, and many mixed units – usually 500 strong.
 On Hadrian’s Wall, for example, there was a cohort of Tungrians (raised in Belgium) at Housesteads, an ala of Asturians (from Spain) at Chesters, and a cohort of Dacians (from Romania) at Birdoswald.
 Auxiliaries were also raised in Britain, but these units always served outside their home province.